 The way many organizations build, task, and mobilize their teams almost always sets the team up for struggle and perhaps even failure.
-Other organizations that understand team performance know that if you want teams to deliver results then what happens on the front end of team and throughout the team lifecycle to build and maintain cohesiveness is critically linked to what the team delivers.
+Organizations that understand team performance, however, know that if you want teams to deliver results, what happens on the front end of the team and throughout the team life cycle to build and maintain cohesiveness is critically linked to what the team delivers.

-We have worked with enough teams in a variety of organizations to know what sets teams up for success and those factors that set teams up for friction, conflict, mistrust, and ultimate failure.
+We have worked with enough teams in a variety of organizations to know what sets teams up for success and what factors set teams up for friction, conflict, mistrust, and ultimate failure.
 What makes the difference?
-Teams that take the time address the factors that contribute to a cohesive team at the beginning of their team formation process are the teams that deliver!
+Teams that take the time to address the factors that contribute to a cohesive team at the beginning of their team formation process are the teams that deliver!

-Using Lencioni’s team building model called, The Five Behavior of a Cohesive Team©, We work with teams that are just beginning the team formation process which have been intact for at least 8 weeks .
+Using Lencioni’s team-building model called The Five Behaviors of a Cohesive Team™, we work with teams that are beginning the team formation process which have been intact for at least eight weeks.
 We also work with teams who, though they have worked together for a number of months, have become bogged down by internal delay, politics, mistrust, and conflict.

-Our team process addresses 5 behaviors that must be present if a team is to perform at its highest level.
+Our team process addresses five behaviors that must be present if a team is to perform at its highest level.